-The ABS provides information on Use of Price Indexes in Contracts6 and lists a range of issues which should be considered.
-The ABS neither endorses nor discourages the use of price indices as a tool for analysing prices/charges by governments and businesses.
-However, the ABS recommends appropriate professional advice should be obtained in such consideration.
+The ABS provides information on Use of Price Indexes in Contracts7 and lists a range of issues which should be considered.
+The ABS neither endorses nor discourages the use of price indices as a tool for analysing prices/charges by governments and businesses and recommends the obtainment of appropriate professional advice.

-Why are CPI and WPI inappropriate as proxies for human services cost increases?
+Why are the CPI and WPI inappropriate as proxies for human services cost increases?